KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_gltf2.rst

          is added to an Emission node, and the sum is connected to the Material Output node.

    A Principled BSDF material with an emissive texture.

-Factors
-^^^^^^^

-Any Image Texture nodes may optionally be multiplied with a constant color or scalar.
-These will be written as "factors" in the glTF file, which are numbers that multiply with specified image textures.
-These are not common.

 Extensions